TERMS AND CONDITIONS

 1.3 No permission is granted to you to use any trademark whether registered or unregistered of Vapour Days or Cherub.

 On the Website, we sell products for purchase only by people aged 18 or over.
 It is illegal to buy electronic cigarettes or e-liquids under the age of 18 or on behalf of any person under the age of 18.
 By using the Website you agree you are aged 18 or over.
+We reserve the right to cancel your order if you are unable to provide age verification.

 3.1 Whilst we take care to ensure the information on this Website is accurate, you are recommended to verify the accuracy of any information before placing reliance on it.